Лента магнитно-мягкого сплава

 Soft magnetic alloys: types and properties

-Due to the dominant trends in the development of various industries in recent decades, the demand for new magnetic materials has increased sharply.
-The need for them increased around the mid-1990s and continues to grow.
-Transformers, magnetic amplifiers, rotors and stators of electrical machines, and much more — all this requires components that are made from soft magnetic alloys.
-So what is this?
+Due to dominant trends in the development of various industries in recent decades, demand for new magnetic materials has sharply increased.
+The need for them intensified around the mid-1990s and continues to grow.
+Transformers, magnetic amplifiers, rotors and stators of electrical machines, and much more — all of this requires components produced from soft magnetic alloys.
+So what are they?

-It is known from a high school physics course that the magnetic properties of all materials make them react to a magnetic field in one way or another.
-In the world around us, most materials are diamagnets or paramagnets, meaning they hardly react to magnetic fields.
-However, there are also so-called ferromagnets — materials that can be magnetized under the influence of an external magnetic field and partially or completely retain the acquired magnetization after removal from it.
-First of all, these are metals: if you run a permanent magnet over a nail or screwdriver, these objects will temporarily become magnetized and will emit their own weak magnetic field.
+From the school physics course it is known that the magnetic properties of all materials make them react in one way or another to a magnetic field.
+In the world around us most materials are diamagnets or paramagnets, i.e. they almost do not react to a magnetic field.
+However, there are also so-called ferromagnets — materials able to magnetize under an external magnetic field and partially or fully retain the acquired magnetization after removal from it.
+First of all these are metals: if you run a permanent magnet over a nail or screwdriver, these objects temporarily magnetize and will emit their own weak magnetic field.

-The most common ferromagnets are iron, cobalt and nickel, but we rarely encounter chemically pure substances in everyday life.
-In the manufacture of metal products, special alloys are usually used to give the metal the desired properties — sensitivity, wear resistance, and so on.
-Thus, compounds based on iron, cobalt or nickel with the addition of manganese, silicon, aluminum and other materials are capable of producing various types of precision alloys that demonstrate ferromagnetism and have specified parameters.
+The most common ferromagnets are iron, cobalt, and nickel, but in everyday life we rarely encounter chemically pure substances.
+In producing metal products special alloys are usually used to give the metal specified properties — sensitivity, wear resistance, and so on.
+Thus compounds based on iron, cobalt, or nickel with addition of manganese, silicon, aluminum, and other materials can give rise to various kinds of precision alloys that demonstrate ferromagnetism and have specified parameters.

 Производство магнитно-мягкого сплава

-Depending on the ease of magnetization, ferromagnets are divided into magnetic-solid et magnetically soft.
-Soft magnetic materials (like alloys made from them) are easily magnetized, but this magnetism is usually temporary.
-Magnetic solids, on the contrary, are difficult to magnetize, but after that they retain their magnetism.
+Depending on ease of magnetization, ferromagnets divide into hard magnetic and soft magnetic.
+Soft magnetic materials (and alloys created from them) magnetize easily, but this magnetism is usually temporary.
+Hard magnetic ones, conversely, magnetize with difficulty but then retain their magnetism.

-Products made of precision soft magnetic alloys have high strength and sufficient plasticity, withstand high current strength, temperature coefficient of linear expansion, and have good magnetic properties.
-Such characteristics are necessary for the manufacture of particularly sensitive elements and high-precision devices.
-Computers, microphones, walkie-talkies, antennas, microscopes and many other items important to us would not be able to fully perform their functions without using various types of soft magnetic alloys in their manufacture.
+Products from precision soft magnetic alloys have high strength and adequate ductility, withstand high current, have a temperature coefficient of linear expansion, and have good magnetic properties.
+Such characteristics are needed to manufacture especially sensitive elements and high-precision instruments.
+Computers, microphones, radios, antennas, microscopes, and many other important objects could not fully perform their functions without using various kinds of soft magnetic alloys in their manufacture.

-According to the chemical composition and physical properties, eight groups of compounds can be distinguished:
+By chemical composition and physical properties eight groups of compounds can be distinguished:

-• with the highest magnetic permeability in magnetic fields (brands 79NM, 80NHS, 77NMD);
+• with the highest magnetic permeability in magnetic fields (grades 79NM, 80NKhS, 77NMD);

-• with high magnetic permeability and increased electrical resistivity (50NHS);
+• with high magnetic permeability and elevated electrical resistivity (50NKhS);

 • with high saturation induction (49KF, 49K2FA);